 | Layered | ⭐ | ⭐ | ⭐⭐⭐⭐⭐ | ⭐⭐⭐⭐⭐ |

-| Service-Based | ⭐⭐⭐⭐ | ⭐⭐⭐ | ⭐⭐⭐ | ⭐⭐⭐⭐ |
+| Service-based | ⭐⭐⭐⭐ | ⭐⭐⭐ | ⭐⭐⭐ | ⭐⭐⭐⭐ |

-| Event-Driven | ⭐⭐⭐ | ⭐⭐⭐⭐⭐ | ⭐ | ⭐⭐ |
+| Event-driven | ⭐⭐⭐ | ⭐⭐⭐⭐⭐ | ⭐ | ⭐⭐ |

 | Microservices | ⭐⭐⭐⭐⭐ | ⭐⭐⭐⭐⭐ | ⭐ | ⭐ |

-What to use in an interview
+What to bring into an answer

 Common mistakes